Have You Ever Wondered How Much

 On February 25, 1913, the Secretary of State, Philander Knox, proclaimed that the amendment had been ratified by the necessary three- -fourths of the states, and thus had become part of the Constitution.
 Subsequently, the Revenue Act of 1913, an income tax of just 1%, was passed by the Congress.
 BUT, ONLY THE RICHEST PEOPLE HAD TO PAY IT.

-US was promised that only an innocuous 1% tax on the rich was to be collected.
+US was promised in writing that only an innocuous 1% tax -- only on the rich -- was to be collected.
 Furthermore, US was GUARANTEED IN WRITING that income taxes would never rise any higher than 7%even on the rich.
 You know what?
-A few of our treaties with the American Indians lasted longer than that!
+A few of our treaties with the American Indians lasted longer than that promise did!
 Once it was realized that Americans had no backbone, taxes began to rise by leaps and bounds.
-Just eighteen years later that tax stood tinkering and tottering on 25% -- I'm not any smarter than you are but that looks like Americans were being taxed at least 25 times as much.
+Just eighteen years later that tax stood tinkering and tottering on 25% -- Americans were being taxed at least 25 times as much as necessary.

 At least?
 Well, yes.
 US was now throwing tax shackles on the wealthy citizens of the United States, not just the rich.